Why is it so hard to heal?40 comments

 Knowing that people who hurt you have also been hurt in their lives, is not just so you have compassion for them and forgive them.
 Being hurt is not an excuse to hurt others.
 But understanding that what they do comes out of their own misery helps us realize it is not our fault.
 It frees us from responsibility, self-blame, and the victim mentality that comes after being hurt.
 Nikky says she does not like herself.
 Once she realizes that she is not responsible for how other people have hurt her, she’ll begin to like herself.

 Break through: The Universe invites people to make up for what they did.
 You don’t have to continue to suffer any longer.
 I believe that energetically when you heal, it frees them to begin their restoration for the world.
 They have work to do.
-It’ll all be taken care of, and you don’t have to do anything.
+Again, you don’t have to do anything.

 Break through: It is totally possible.
 I have witnessed it hundreds of times.
 I’ve walked it myself.